 It's a known fact that Australia is a large country and its diverse landscape continues to attract visitors year on year - beaches, islands, deserts, unique animals, reefs, rainforests and bustling cities.
-Australia, along its down to earth locals - is like no where else on this planet!
+Australia, along with its down to earth locals - is like no where else on this planet!
 Don't believe us?
-Read on... here is a list of Australia's Top 10 Strange and Spooky places that are well worth a visit!
+Read on... here's a list of some mysterious places in Australia, our Top 10 Strange and Spooky places that are well worth a visit!

 1. The Pinnacles

 One hour north of Perth lies the Western Australian Nambung Desert.
+The desert is home to The Pinnacles - one of the many reasons why you should visit Western Australia.
 As you walk across the yellow sand, you will soon spot the kilometre wide collection of large, eerie limestone rock formations – resembling what can often be described as, ‘Life on Mars.’

 The aboriginal owners of the land claim that the rocks represent the vast number of locals that historically died in the desert’s quick sand.
 The formations now serve as a warning to locals to steer clear of the creepy desert!
 If brave enough, you can walk throughout the Pinnacles Desert – not only do the limestone rocks provide a sight that cannot be seen anywhere else in the world, the shadows cast by these rocks at sunset provide some pretty spectacular photo opportunities!

 The Umpherston sinkhole is located in Mt Gambier, South Australia.
 It was once a cave, which collapsed in the 1800s.
 Today, it is a lush green garden hidden beneath the earth’s surface.